Birmingham, Alabama Spanish Assistance via Text | Asistencia en español por texto

 Notarization confirms identity and execution — not legality or fairness of the document.

-Power of Attorney for Family Members
+Power of Attorney Documents for International Use

 We notarize prepared Power of Attorney documents for individuals and families, ensuring the notarization meets Alabama requirements and is completed accurately.